 In Panicum it is nearly two-thirds or less than the third glume.

 The second glume is equal to or shorter than the fourth, 5- to 7-nerved.

-The fourth glume is coriaceous, with a bisexual or female flower.
+The fourth glume is coriaceous, lanceolate, bisexual or female.